 The timing matters.
 The global no-code development platform market is on track to hit $52 billion in 2026.
 Gartner has forecasted that 80% of technology products will be built by non-developers by 2026.
 Bubble sits at the center of that shift.

 Platform scale reflects the momentum.
-Bubble supports over 4.69 million applications built by solo founders, startups, and mid-sized businesses.
+Bubble’s platform now hosts nearly 7 million apps built by 6 million users worldwide; those apps processed over $1 billion in transactions in the past year alone.
 Real companies have scaled on it.
 Teal, a career management platform, reached 2 million members.
 Flexiple, a freelance talent marketplace, processed over $6 million in transactions on a tech stack costing $100 per month.

 Learn bubble no code correctly and this platform can carry your product from idea to real users without a developer involved.